 Even though maple syrup does contain some nutrients and antioxidants, it is also very high in sugar.

-Calorie for calorie (and sugar gram for sugar gram), maple syrup is a very poor source of nutrients compared to "real" foods like vegetables, fruits and unprocessed animal foods.
+Calorie for calorie, maple syrup is a very poor source of nutrients compared to whole foods like vegetables, fruits and unprocessed animal foods.

 Replacing refined sugar with pure, quality maple syrup is likely to yield a net health benefit, but adding it to your diet will just make things worse.

 Maple syrup is a less bad version of sugar, much like coconut sugar.
 It cannot objectively be labeled healthy.

 If you consume it, it’s best to do so in moderation — as with all sweeteners.